eliza-da/WD-Seatwork-3-/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Create a Header and Footer Display Website with distinct designs using pure HTML and CSS.
-Include both static and animated versions of the headers and footers.
-Ensure the website is well-structured, deployed, and the README file is updated accordingly.
+Create a web page that consists of a landing page to help navigate through static and animated designs for headers and footers.

 ### Requirements
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 1. Design and Theme
-Choose a unique and engaging design theme for your landing page.
+PEANUTS: Snoopy & Friends

 2. Seatwork 3 Page
 Technology Stack: Pure HTML and CSS only.